ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The pre-establishment phase allows applications to specify properties for the Connections that they are about to make, or to query the API about potential Connections they could make.

-During pre-establishment the application specifies one or more Endpoints to be used for communication as well as protocol preferences and constraints via Selection Properties and, if desired, also Connection Properties.
-Section 4 of {{I-D.ietf-taps-interface}} states that Connection Properties should preferably be configured during pre-establishment, because they can serve as input to decisions that are made by the implementation (e.g., the capacity profile can guide usage of a protocol offering scavenger-type congestion control).
+During pre-establishment the application specifies one or more Endpoints to be used for communication as well as protocol preferences and constraints via Selection Properties and, if desired, also Connection Properties. {{Section 4 of I-D.ietf-taps-interface}} states that Connection Properties should preferably be configured during pre-establishment, because they can serve as input to decisions that are made by the implementation (e.g., the capacity profile can guide usage of a protocol offering scavenger-type congestion control).

 The implementation stores these properties as a part of the Preconnection object for use during connection establishment.
 For Selection Properties that are not provided by the application, the implementation uses the default values specified in the Transport Services API ({{I-D.ietf-taps-interface}}).

 ## Configuration-time errors

 The Transport Services system should have a list of supported protocols available, which each have transport features reflecting the capabilities of the protocol.
-Once an application specifies its Transport Properties, the Transport Services system matches the required and prohibited properties against the transport features of the available protocols (see Section 6.2 of {{I-D.ietf-taps-interface}} for the definition of property preferences).
+Once an application specifies its Transport Properties, the Transport Services system matches the required and prohibited properties against the transport features of the available protocols (see {{Section 6.2 of I-D.ietf-taps-interface}} for the definition of property preferences).

 In the following cases, failure should be detected during pre-establishment: